k0uneli/nothofagus/README.md

 - **Captcha:** Currently making this invite-only, but will need some sort of captcha in the future to avoid bots.
 - **User Authentication:** Not many people will have GitHub accounts - will need to add support for at minimum Google.
 - **Reporting:** Use some algorithm to balance users who report everything vs users who don't report anything (want to avoid people trolling and reporting every video).
 Videos getting deleted after 5 reports WILL be abused by a large userbase.
+- **Databases:** Should store user videos in some high-performance external server if enough traffic picks up, to allow streaming to users around the world.

 ## Developers